Increasing conversion rates can become very hard.

 “A scenario is a short story about a specific user with a specific goal at your site.
 Scenarios are the questions, tasks, and stories that users bring to your Web site and that the Web site must satisfy.
 Scenarios are critical both for designing Web sites and for doing usability testing.

-In disciplines like Military, Business, Sport and so on, strategists have been using Scenarios for decades, in order to be prepared for any possible plausible situation based on their knowledge.
+In disciplines like Military, Business and Sport, strategists have been using Scenarios for decades, in order to be prepared for any possible plausible situation based on their knowledge.
 In UX, Web Design and CRO, that’s not different.

-To create Scenarios we need to have your website Personas defined.
+To create Scenarios we need to have your website Personas identified.

 You REALLY need them.